South China Mall

-South China Mall (华南Mall (Huá nán)) in Dongguan, China (formerly New South China Mall) is the third largest shopping mall in the world when measured in terms of gross leasable area, and third in terms of total area to after Iran Mall (which has extensive non-shopping space including a musical fountain, food court, mosque and hotel).
+South China Mall (华南Mall (Huá nán)) in Dongguan, China (formerly New South China Mall) is the fifth largest shopping mall in the world in both gross leasable area and total area.

-South China Mall opened in 2005 and for more than 10 years it was mostly vacant as few merchants ever signed up, leading it to be dubbed a dead mall.
-In 2015 a CNN story reported that large parts of the mall were "full of shops, restaurants and entertainment venues" after extensive renovations and remodeling, though large portions of the mall still remained vacant.
-But CNN also added that most of the those unoccupied units, in addition to halls and walkways, were still under renovation.
-According to another article published in January 2018, after more than a decade of high vacancy, most retail spaces were expected to be filled soon, and the mall featured an IMAX-style cinema and theme park.
+South China Mall opened in 2005.
+For more than 10 years, it was mostly vacant as few merchants ever signed up, leading it to be dubbed a dead mall.
+In 2015, a CNN story reported that large parts of the mall were "full of shops, restaurants and entertainment venues" after extensive renovations and remodeling, though large portions of the mall still remained vacant.
+But CNN also added that most of the unoccupied units, in addition to halls and walkways, were still under renovation.

+According to an article published in January 2018, after more than a decade of high vacancy, most retail spaces were expected to be filled soon after renovations and updates to the space.
+The mall features an IMAX cinema, theme park, and marine mammal park.
+In 2020, China Times reported that the occupancy rate was 91%, projected to increase to 98% the following year.
+However, footage from 2024 reveals large vacant areas, especially on the upper floors.

+Development

 The mall was built on former farmlands in the Wanjiang District of Dongguan in southern coastal China.
 The project was spearheaded by Hu Guirong (Alex Hu), who became a billionaire in the instant noodle industry.
 Upon opening, South China Mall became the largest mall in the world, surpassing the Golden Resources Mall.
 The cost of its construction is estimated around $1.3 billion.

 The mall was owned by Dongguan Sanyuan Yinghui Investment & Development (东莞市三元盈晖投资发展有限公司), Hu Guirong's company, but a controlling interest in the mall was later sold to Founder Group, a division of Peking University.